 Akshay Joshi, BC MBA ’16, is the sort of worldly student who’s increasingly drawn to the Boston College Carroll School of Management.
 Born in India, he was raised in Dubai, in the United Arab Emirates, and is heading to New York for a job on Wall Street with Houlihan Lokey, an investment bank.
 Thanks to his

-Laura Kayeum, BC MBA ’16, began her career in financial services consulting at Eze Software Group after earning her bachelor’s degree from Colby College.
-Now, she’s an MBA candidate at Boston College’s Carroll School of Management, where she’s developing the business skills and tools she needs to enter a leadership development program at Bank of
+Laura Kayeum began her career in financial services consulting at Eze Software Group after earning her bachelor’s degree from Colby College.
+In 2016 she graduated with her MBA from Boston College’s Carroll School of Management, where she developed the business skills and tools she needed to enter a leadership development program at Bank of America.

 Donald Hall, BC MBA ’13, worked in ski resort and hotel management before enrolling in the Boston College Carroll School of Management MBA program.
 After graduating, he leveraged the skills he gained from the BC MBA and a fiercely loyal alumni network to land a job as a commercial real estate consultant at CoStar Portfolio Strategy.
 Here’s